Southern Ocean Medical Center Foundation

 - Thomas C. Yu, M.D.

 While each of the auxiliaries of Southern Ocean Medical Center focus a great deal of their time and attention on fundraising, they also are a wonderful opportunity for meeting new people, socializing, networking and making friends in the southern Ocean County community.
 From thrift shops to gift shops, from fashion shows to card parties, from cocktail parties or afternoon teas, each auxiliary has its own character and personality.
 And although each is concentrated in a specific geographical area of southern Ocean County, none has a geographic requirement and each welcomes all interested individuals.
-Please contact our foundation team if you are interested in getting involved in one of our auxiliaries.
+For those interested in volunteering with any of our Auxiliaries, please contact Nicole Minarik, Manager, Auxiliary Services at 609-978-3081.

 The Boosters Auxiliary was founded in the 1940s by a group of women on Long Beach Island who believe they needed a local hospital.
 Armed with pails, the group asked for donations from visitors and locals who were basking in the summer sun and dining in local restaurants.
 When Southern Ocean County Hospital (now Southern Ocean Medical Center) opened its doors in 1972, the Boosters didn’t quit.

 Today, the Boosters Auxiliary operates the hospital gift shop called “The Bird Cage,” which is conveniently located just off of the hospital’s main lobby.
 They remain an active fundraising component for the medical center and have played a significant role in helping to purchase health care equipment and new technology so that Southern Ocean Medical Center can continue to meet the growing needs of the community.